EpocDotFr/yatage/docs/creator/world.rst

   - Type: mapping
   - Required: no
+  - Format: string -> :ref:`item <item-structure>`

 This attribute holds all the world's items definition.
-See :doc:`items` for full details.
+It's a mapping between items reference (a string) and an :ref:`item <item-structure>` structure.